 - Learn: It is important to have the discipline to reflect and learn from the change initiative.
 Where could results be a lot better or are simply no good?
 What should we do differently next time?

-Check out this awesome mind map created by the Lean East team for the book and connect with Michelle Wyman and Lean East for coaching on becoming a leader with radical candor, or support creating an organization based on radical candor principles.
+Check out this awesome mind map created by the Lean East team for the book.
+Connect with Michelle Wyman and Lean East for coaching on becoming a leader with radical candor and for support in creating an organization based on radical candor principles.